 The EC have published a recommended reporting mechanism.
-Electronic Noise Data Reporting Mechanism (ENDRM) sets out 11 Data Flow templates covering Member State reporting obligations under the Directive.
+Electronic Noise Data Reporting Mechanism (ENDRM)30 sets out 11 Data Flow templates covering the Member States reporting obligations under the END.
 The Data Flows cover the first and second round implementations of the END with deadlines ranging from 2005 to 2014.
-Second round noise mapping are required to be submitted to the Commission by 31 December 2012.
+Second round noise mapping results are required to be submitted to the Commission by 31 December 2012.

 The information is reported to the Commission by the Department of the Environment.
-The information may be updated at any time by the Department of the Environment.
-Thus, the Competent Authorities should update the Department of any changes in information that are pertinent to the report as the project extent is clarified prior to the commencement of the noise mapping.
+The information may be updated at anytime by the Department of the Environment.
+Thus, the Competent Authorities should update the Department of the Environment of any changes in information that are pertinent to the report as the project extent is clarified prior to approaching the commencement of the noise mapping.